rosemaze/react_typescript_pacman/README.md

 ## WIP

-- The dots that Pacman should eat have not been implemented.
-I need to look into using dynamic keys in a Mobx observable map so that only the specific object (each dot) gets rerendered instead of all the dots each time Pacman eats one dot.
+- ~The dots that Pacman should eat have not been implemented.
+I need to look into using dynamic keys in a Mobx observable map so that only the specific object (each dot) gets rerendered instead of all the dots each time Pacman eats one dot.~ Solved with `Observable Maps`

 ## Disadvantages to be addressed in this React version